gumaerc-testorg/cms.s60-spring-2013/content/pages/syllabus-and-assignments.md

 Academic Integrity and Plagiarism
 ---------------------------------

-Please familiarize yourself with MIT's policies on [academic integrity](http://web.mit.edu/academicintegrity/index.html).
+Please familiarize yourself with MIT's policies on {{% resource_link "79272176-251b-4275-b5b0-29df3e470e92" "academic integrity" %}}.
 Students will be expected to adhere to these policies at all times.

-Additionally, MIT's Writing & Communication Center provides guidelines about how to [avoid plagiarism](http://cmsw.mit.edu/writing-and-communication-center/avoiding-plagiarism/).
+Additionally, MIT's Writing & Communication Center provides guidelines about how to {{% resource_link "3e02cb33-eccb-4ed0-b211-f4d49c77d388" "avoid plagiarism" %}}.
 Please read these in their entirety.
 Plagiarism is a serious offense and will be treated as such.
 Any student found to be plagiarizing will receive an automatic "F" on the assignment and may face other consequences.